Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Setup

 (iii) To the best of my knowledge (which might be very incomplete), the idea to use disjoint unions instead of invariants is due to Kollar, see \cite[3.38]{Kol}.
 However, as we will immediately see both approaches are rigorously equivalent.

-(iv) To make sense of the above claims we associate to any desingularization functor $\calF$ an ordered set as follows.
-If $X,Y$ are two schemes from $\gtC$ with desingularizations $\calF(X):X_n\longto X_0=X$ and $\calF(Y):Y_m\longto Y_0=Y$ and points $x\in X_i$ and $y\in Y_j$, then we say that $x$ and $y$ are $\calF$-equivalent if $\calF(X\sqcup Y)$ simultaneously blows them up for the first time.
+(iv) To make sense of the above claim we associate to any desingularization functor $\calF$ an ordered set as follows.
+If $X,Y$ are two schemes from $\gtC$ with desingularizations $\calF(X)\:X_n\longto X_0=X$ and $\calF(Y)\:Y_m\longto Y_0=Y$ and points $x\in X_i$ and $y\in Y_j$, then we say that $x$ and $y$ are $\calF$-equivalent if $\calF(X\coprod Y)$ simultaneously blows them up for the first time.
 We warn the reader that the equivalence class of $x$ depends on the whole tower $X_i\longto X$ rather then only on the local situation on $X_i$ (i.e. it depends on the history, at least to some extent).
-We denote the above equivalence class as $\inv(x)$, and the set $\inv(\calF)$ of all such equivalence classes is, obviously, a totally ordered set.
-Theoretically, for each $x$ as above we have associated an invariant $\inv(x)\in\inv(\calF)$ controlling $\calF$, though for practical applications one might often wish to have a more constructive description of the invariant. \end{rem}
+We denote the above equivalence class as $\inv(x)$ and the set of all equivalence classes as $\Inv(\calF)$.
+The latter set is naturally provided with a total order such that given points $x,y$ as above, $\calF$ first blows up the point with larger invariant.
+Theoretically, for each $x$ as above we have associated an invariant $\inv(x)\in\Inv(\calF)$ controlling $\calF$, though for practical applications one might often wish to have a more constructive description of the invariant.